jamesthesnake/PumasDocs.jl/docs/src/index.md

 ### Supporting and Citing

 The software in this ecosystem was developed as part of academic research.
-If you would like to help support PuMaS, please star the repository as such metrics may help us secure funding in the future.
 If you use PuMaS software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.
 Our suggested citation is:

+**TBD**

 ## Getting Started: Installation and First Steps

-To install the package, use the following commands inside the Julia REPL:
+PuMaS is distributed via JuliaPro from Julia Computing Inc. To install the package, use the following commands inside the Julia REPL:

 ```julia
 using Pkg